soDLA-publishment/soDLA/docs/cmac.md

 cmac is actually a pipeline structure, the data producer is csc, and the consumer is cacc. rt_a and rt_b are the retiming blocks to relief the path delays.

+## CMAC Register File

+Register in CMAC is in ping-pong style.

 ## CMAC Configurations